Skip to content

 Example – Crocodile Hornback belt

-Back belts in crocodile, like our Crocodile Hornback 38 mm, clearly show the crocodile's characteristic horns and structure.
-These are belts with a powerful and masculine expression — completely different from the more elegant alligator leather.
+Back belts in crocodile, like our Crocodile Hornback 38 mm, clearly show the crocodile’s characteristic horns and structure.
+These are belts with a powerful and masculine expression — completely unlike the more elegant alligator leather.

 Which leather should you choose?

-• Alligator: For those who want the most luxurious, smooth and exclusive.
+• Alligator: For those who want the most luxurious, even, and exclusive option.

-• Crocodile: For those who want more texture, more character and a stronger expression.
+• Crocodile: For those who want more structure, more character, and a stronger expression.

-• Caiman: A more affordable option with a more rustic texture.
+• Caiman: A more affordable alternative with a more rustic texture.

 About the author